-As officials mull other ways to cut off the leak at its source, workers will install a silt fence along a damaged sea wall surrounding the plant, Nishiyama said.
+In the sea itself, workers plan to install a silt fence along a damaged sea wall surrounding the plant, Nishiyama said.
 The aim of this screening, usually used to halt erosion at construction sites, is to prohibit the spread of radioactive particles into the sea.

-Workers also have injected a dye tracer into the water to allow them to track the dispersal of such particles, the spokesman added.
+Workers also have put a dye tracer into the water to allow them to track the dispersal of such particles, the nuclear safety added.

 CNN's Matt Smith, Tsukushi Ikeda, Yoko Wakatsuki, Junko Ogura, Midori Nakata, Susan Olson and Martin Savidge contributed to this report.